kubernetes-sigs/cluster-api/docs/book/src/providers/v1alpha2-to-v1alpha3.md

 - The field has been unused for quite some time and didn't have any function.
 - If you have been using this field to setup MachineSet or MachineDeployment, switch to MachineTemplate's metadata instead.

-## Set `spec.clusterName` on Machine, MachineSet, MachineDeployments.
+## Set `spec.clusterName` on Machine, MachineSet, MachineDeployments

 - The field is now required on all Cluster dependant objects.
 - The `cluster.x-k8s.io/cluster-name` label is created automatically by each respective controller.